PavriLab/hicer-nf/README.md

 ## Tips for a smooth user experience

+### Preferentially run with Singularity or Docker
+The pipeline comes with a prebuilt Docker container which contains all the software you need to run right away.
+To skip the process (and frustration of installing everything manually) we would recommend using Singularity or Docker with the respective profile for running the pipeline.

 ### Usage of the pipeline without an igenomes database
 In general, the pipeline was designed to run with a predefined reference genome database such as the igenomes, which location can be specified via the [`-c`](https://www.nextflow.io/docs/latest/config.html) option (detailed below in the section `Customizing the resource requirements, igenomes_base and other parameters`).
 However, if you do not want to use this feature you can just specify the whole genome fasta and the chrom.sizes file of the genome via the command line parameters `--fasta` and `--chromSizes` respectively.
 The pipeline than computes the bowtie2 index automatically or alternatively you can specify the index manually via the `--bowtie2Index` parameter. *If you do not use the igenomes database please make sure to omit the `--genome` parameter or set `--igenomes_ignore T` or the pipeline will otherwise try to access it*